obrucheoghene/aws-bootcamp-cruddur-2023/journal/week1.md

 - I installed the postgres client
 - I added postgres extension to `gitpod.yml` extensions
 - I connected to postgres database with the extension
-- I also connected to the progress database and listed the default database
+- I also connected to the progress database using the command line and listed the default databases

   ![Postgres DB connection](./assets/postgres-connection.png)